 “What do we live for, if not to make life less difficult for each other?”- G. Eliot

 Personally, I am an active artist who loves to paint with lots of color and texture and have my hands in clay.
 I am a dancer and an athlete who loves spending time in nature.
 I believe in playing and being silly while valuing working hard.
-Meditation, mindfulness-based practices and an eclectic blend of spiritual practices including core shamanism informs my life and enhances my work.
+Somatic Meditation, mindfulness-based practices and an eclectic blend of spiritual practices including Core Shamanism informs my life and enhances my work.
 I live and grow through creativity and beauty while also understanding firsthand what it feels like to suffer and endure.
 These professional and personal passions and aspects of who I am in tandem with my authenticity and compassionate nature lend themselves to my effective, integrative approach to healing and psychotherapy.
 I welcome hearing from you in order to see if your needs and my offerings are a good match.
 Should you wish to schedule a complimentary in-person 20 minute consultation with me, please contact me at firstname.lastname@example.org or by telephone at 720.317.4647

 You can sign-up here to receive my newsletter and read what I’m thinking about.